-This checklist is meant to assist the people who are responsible for reviewing RRS before they are finalized.
+This checklist is meant to assist the people who are responsible for reviewing PLS before they are finalized.

-Checklist for Review of Content for Aggregate Research Results Summary
+Checklist for Review of Content for Aggregate Plain Language Summary

-The summary document should contain:
+The summary document should contain (in accordance with EU Guidance):

-- A simple thank you to the study participants - Name of research study and identifying number; simple title of the study - Purpose of the study - Study information: - List of study sponsors and contact information (companies, foundations, public funding, academic institutions, etc.) - o Start and stop dates, with mention of early discontinuation if appropriate - Countries in which study conducted - Statistical methods used - o Number of participants per country - o Characteristics of study population including age and gender breakdown - o Date summary was prepared and disseminated - o Pediatric regulatory details (if appropriate) - Result analysis state (including dates of intermediate analysis date, interim/final analysis stage, global end of trial date) - o Recruitment: number screened, recruited and withdrawn - o Eligibility criteria - o Randomization and blinding information - o Description of investigational product used - How the study worked (protocol flow description, etc.) - A simple description of the objectives that were measured (primary endpoint, secondary endpoint if there is a potential clinical or participant impact) - A simple description of the outcomes, using numeracy principles for statistics and data presentation - Serious and common adverse events, frequency and severity (use cut-off for common and state what it is and where to find the full list of adverse events) - Occasionally, results may have safety implications for individual participants; if so, individual communication may be more appropriate.
-The summary may advise monitoring or care plans for the future - Neutral summary and conclusion of the study - Clear statement that results are relevant for this population, no other population with different characteristics, symptom or diseases. - Clear statement that results may not reflect individual results
+- Name of research study and identifying number; simple title of the study - Sponsor of the study - List of study sponsors and contact information (companies, foundations, public funding, academic institutions, etc.) - General information about the study - Countries in which study conducted - o Start and stop dates, with mention of early discontinuation if appropriate - A simple description of the objectives that were measured (primary endpoint, safety data relevant to the overall results of the trial) - How the study worked (protocol flow description, etc.) - Randomization and blinding information - Study participants: - Number of participants per country - Characteristics of study population including age and gender breakdown - Eligibility criteria - Pediatric regulatory details (if appropriate) - Description of investigational product used - Side effects, - Frequency and severity (use cut-off for common and state what it is and where to find the full list of adverse events) - Occasionally, results may have safety implications for individual participants; if so, individual communication may be more appropriate.
+The summary may advise monitoring or care plans for the future - Overall results of the study - A simple description of the outcomes (primary endpoints by trial arm) using numeracy principles for statistics and data presentation